EBISPOT/ICBO2017/README.md

 But what about the ones that mapped to a different ontology?
 Well let's throw them into OxO and see what we get!

-Head over to (OxO)[www.ebi.ac.uk/spot/oxo].
+Head over to OxO (www.ebi.ac.uk/spot/oxo).
 OxO is a tool that helps you explore ontology-to-ontology cross references (or ontology-to-vocabulary cross references).
 So if the term `liver` exists in multiple ontologies, we can find all the common references to that term.

-Copy and paste all the 'Ontology Class ID's of the other-than-efo-mapped-terms into OxO and select 'Find mappings.
+Copy and paste all the 'Ontology Class ID's of the other-than-efo-mapped-traits into OxO and select 'Find mappings.
 We can explore the links from each ontlogy class to an EFO ontology class, if it exists.

 Let's try clicking on NCIt:C2975 (Cystic Fibrosis).
 There is a link to EFO!
 If we select it and then click on 'View in OLS', we will be redirected to the term in OLS.
-We can see that the specific Xref leads to an obsolete efo class, but efo tells us what to use instead.
+We can see that the specific Xref leads to an obsolete EFO class, but EFO tells us what to use instead.

-You can do the same for the rest of the OxO Xref mappings, if there are any.
+You can do the same for the rest of the OxO Xref mappings, if there are any and keep adding, changing the data in our `traits-2.tsv` file.
 For the ones that don't match, we will leave them blank.

 ## Part Nine - Restricting Zooma to an ontology

 Term by term, we have curated the GOOD confidence results.
 Open the `trait-2-curated.tsv` file to see the terms after they have been curated.

 Again, let's select the un-mapped terms and go to Zooma.
 Open the `trait-3.tsv` file and select the ones with GOOD confidence.
-These are the ones that were left un-mapped after the last step.
-Copy them again into Zooma and customize the search.
+These are the ones that were left un-mapped after the last step, and we have already run them again through Zooma and copied their mappings to the file.

+Copy them into Zooma and customize the search.

-We will exclude all data sources from our search, but now we will also go to 'Configure Ontology Sources' and select only EFO!
+We will exclude all data sources from our search, but now we will also go to 'Configure Ontology Sources' and select only EFO.

 Almost all of our mappings are GOOD.
 We will go though the same process as in step seven and curate any mappings in the `traits-3.tsv` file that might not look right.

 The result of the curation is in the `traits-3-curated.tsv` file.
 Almost done, only one term left!

 ## Part Ten - Creating a new ontology class through Webulous